aruneshmee/Freshmen_Year_Projects/README.md

 # college_projects_freshmanYear

-These are some games that I built in my freshman year
+These are some games that I built in my freshman year.
+These games are in C++ language.
+They were part of my class projects as well as the lab assignmnets.

+# How to play?
+Just copy the whole code in an C++ compiler and run it.

 # TESLA GAME (Individual)